kay mclafferty

 www.kaymclafferty.com

-My practice is centred on the preservation of the Scots language and it’s many dialects.
-I use coded systems, such as Morse code, to embed Scots words into sculptural forms and hand-drawn patterns.
-In doing so, I turn language into physical forms that can be seen, touched and experienced rather than simply spoken or read.
+McLafferty’s practice is centred on the preservation of the Scots language and its many dialects.
+Using coded systems such as Morse code, McLafferty embeds Scots words into sculptural forms and hand-drawn patterns.
+In doing so, language assumes a physical forms that can be seen, touched and experienced rather than simply spoken or read.

 This work exists at the intersection of language, structure and materiality.
-Each piece carries meaning beneath the surface, asking the viewer to consider what is hidden, what is overlooked, and what is worth protecting.
-The use of code reflects a historical truth: only things of immense value were ever encrypted.
-In this way, I treat Scots language with the same reverence, encoding it to safeguard and elevate it.
+Each artwork carries meaning beneath the surface, asking the viewer to consider what is hidden, what is overlooked and what is worth protecting.
+The use of code reflects a historical truth: only things of immense value are, and were, ever encrypted.
+McLafferty treats the Scots language with the same reverence, encoding it to safeguard and elevate it.

-My sculptures and drawings do not offer immediate clarity.
+These sculptures and drawings do not offer immediate clarity.
 Instead, they invite careful observation and interpretation.
-By placing coded language into physical space, I aim to create forms that speak persistently about Scotland’s linguistic cultural heritage.
+By placing coded language into physical space, McLafferty aims to create forms that speak persistently about Scotland’s linguistic cultural heritage.